About Courtney @cglennvino

-Courtney Vinopal is an associate producer at the PBS NewsHour.
+Courtney Vinopal is a general assignment reporter at the PBS NewsHour.

 Courtney’s Recent Stories

 Arts Oct 27Author Paul Tough answers your questions about ‘Helping Children Succeed’

 Paul Tough, author of our October pick for the NewsHour-New York Times book club, Now Read This, joins Jeffrey Brown to answer reader questions about “Helping Children Succeed: What Works and Why.”…

 Politics Oct 27WATCH: Trump holds rally in Lansing, Michigan

 During his final week of campaigning Trump will charge through nearly a dozen states, overlooking a surge of coronavirus cases in the U.S. and a fresh outbreak in his own White House.